swiftwasm/swiftwasm-book/src/getting-started/testing.md

 If you're used to running `swift test` to run test suites for other Swift platforms, we have to warn you that this won't work. `swift test` doesn't know what WebAssembly environment you'd like to use to run your tests.
-Because of this building tests and running them are two separate steps when using `swiftenv`.
+Because of this building tests and running them are two separate steps when using `SwiftPM`.
 After your tests are built, you can use a WASI-compatible host such as [Wasmer](https://wasmer.io/) to run the test bundle:

 ```sh